9dots/devBots/sumo_lesson_1.md

   + The first parameter determines wheel rotation.
 1 = one wheel rotation.
   + Second parameter determines speed.
 Speed can be any number between 1 - 100.
   + Third parameter determines direction.
 0 is straight.
 A number between -100 and -1 controls severity of left turn.
 A number between 1 and 100 controls severity of right turn.
-6. The forward function currently moves one wheel rotation, at a speed of 40, in the straight direction.
+6. The forward function in the starter code moves one wheel rotation, at a speed of 40, in the straight direction.
-7. Walk through back function and ask students to explain the steer.rotations parameters.
+7. Have students walk through back function and explain the steer.rotations parameters.
-8. Allow students to connect their robots and call the forward and back function to move their robot.
+8. Create left and right functions with students and emphasize importance of correct syntax.
 9. Any changes must be saved by pushing the ```Run Code``` button.
-10. At the end of the day, students should save gist and name their sumo code.

 To take a deep dive into functions, see 'defining functions' lesson.